Metric Temporal Equilibrium Logic over Timed Traces: Related Work

 Seen from far, we have presented an extension of the logic of Here-and-There with qualitative and quantitative temporal constraints.
 More closely, our logics \MHT\ and \MEL\ can be seen as metric extensions of the linear-time logics \THT\ and \TEL\ obtained by constraining temporal operators by intervals over natural numbers.
 The current approach generalizes the previous metric extension of \TEL\ from~\cite{cadiscsc20a} by uncoupling the ordinal position $i$ of a state in the trace from its location in the time line $\tau(i)$, which indicates now the elapsed time since the beginning of that trace.
 Thus, while $\eventuallyF_{\intervc{5}{5}}\; \myatom$ meant in~\cite{cadiscsc20a} that $\myatom$ must hold exactly after 5 transitions, it means here that there must be some future state (after $n>0$ transitions) satisfying $p$ and located 5 time units later.
 As a first approach, we have considered time points as natural numbers, $\tau(i) \in \mathbb{N}$.
 Our choice of a discrete rather than continuous time domain is primarily motivated by our practical objective to implement the logic programming fragment of \MEL\ on top of existing temporal ASP systems, like \telingo, and thus to avoid undecidability.

 The need for quantitative time constraints is well recognized and many metric extensions have been proposed.
 For instance, actions with durations are considered in~\cite{sobatu04a} in an action language adapting a state-based approach.
 Interestingly, quantitative time constraints also gave rise to combining ASP with Constraint Solving~\cite{baboge05a}; this connection is now semantically reinforced by our translation advocating the enrichment of ASP with difference constraints.
 Even earlier, metric extensions of Logic Programming were proposed in~\cite{brzoska93a}.
 As well, metric extensions of Datalog are introduced in~\cite{wagrkaka19a} and applied to stream reasoning in~\cite{wakagr19a}.
 An ASP-based approach to stream reasoning is elaborated in abundance in \cite{bedaei18a}.
 Streams can be seen as infinite traces.
 Hence, apart from certain dedicated concepts, like time windows, such approaches bear a close relation to metric reasoning.
 Detailing this relationship is an interesting topic of future research.
-More remotely, metric constructs were used in trace alignment~\cite{gimupape21a}, scheduling~\cite{luvalibemc16a}, and an extension to Golog~\cite{hoflak18a}. \paragraph{Acknowledgments} This work was supported by MICINN, Spain, grant PID2020-116201GB-I00, Xunta de Galicia, Spain (GPC ED431B 2019/03), R{\'e}gion Pays de la Loire, France (EL4HC and {\'e}toiles montantes CTASP), DFG grants SCHA 550/11 and~15, Germany, and European Union COST action CA-17124.
+More remotely, metric constructs were used in trace alignment~\cite{gimupape21a}, scheduling~\cite{luvalibemc16a}, and an extension to Golog~\cite{hoflak18a}.